Dual-species Bose-Einstein condensates of $^{7}$Li and $^{133}$Cs: introduction

-Alkali mixtures comprising lithium (Li) and cesium (Cs) exhibit intriguing properties.
-Depending on the isotope of Li used, Li-Cs mixtures can exhibit either Bose-Fermi ($^{133}$Cs-$^{6}$Li) or Bose-Bose ($^{133}$Cs-$^{7}$Li) quantum statistical properties.
-The distinct optical polarizabilities of the two species enable easy implementation of species-specific optical potentials.
-Additionally, the mass imbalance is substantial, $m_{\rm{Cs}}/m_{\rm{Li}}\sim20$, and the ground-state LiCs molecules possess a large permanent dipole moment of 5.5 Debye \cite{J.Chem.Phys.112.204302, PhysRevA.82.032503}.
+Alkali-metal mixtures composed of lithium (Li) and cesium (Cs) exhibit intriguing properties.
+Depending on the isotope of Li used, Li-Cs mixtures can exhibit either Bose-Fermi ($^{133}$Cs-\,$^{6}$Li) or Bose-Bose ($^{133}$Cs-\,$^{7}$Li) quantum statistical properties.
+The distinct optical polarizabilities of the two species enable easy implementation of species-specific optical potentials \cite{PhysRevA.73.022505, doi.org/10.1016/S1049-250X(08)60186-X}.
+Additionally, the mass imbalance is substantial, $m_{\rm{Cs}}/m_{\rm{Li}}\approx20$, and the ground-state LiCs molecules possess a large permanent dipole moment of 5.5 D \cite{J.Chem.Phys.112.204302, PhysRevA.82.032503}.

+Our current focus is on the $^7$Li-\,$^{133}$Cs mixtures.
+Despite only a 10\% change in mass imbalance compared to $^6$Li-\,$^{133}$Cs mixtures, $^7$Li-\,$^{133}$Cs mixtures allow for a completely different exploration due to their distinct quantum statistics.
+For instance, the mixtures present unique opportunities to contrast $^7$Li-\,$^7$Li-\,$^{133}$Cs and $^7$Li-\,$^{133}$Cs-\,$^{133}$Cs Efimov trimers.
+Also, the mixtures permit studies of Bose polarons created with both heavy and light impurities.